 AIPLA believes that industry-specific competition rules are generally undesirable and, as in this particular case, frequently counterproductive.
 The antitrust laws are broad mandates that leave to the courts the responsibility to delineate their meaning in concrete situations.
-This allows the antitrust laws to achieve their goals through a process that is both flexible and evolutionary, adapting to the unique circumstances of markets and industries, to changing technologies and market conditions, and to the development and growth of legal and economic theory.
+12 This allows the antitrust laws to achieve their goals through a process that is both flexible and evolutionary, adapting to the unique circumstances of markets and industries, to changing technologies and market conditions, and to the development and growth of legal and economic theory.

-S. 369 represents a radical departure from this time-tested approach by incorporating into the Clayton Act, in unprecedented fashion, an industry-specific, narrowly focused per se rule against supposedly anticompetitive conduct.
-The proposed legislation is all the more inconsistent with the philosophy of the antitrust laws, because it runs directly contrary to the emerging consensus in the courts, which have been balancing all competing considerations under the rule of reason, about the proper treatment of this very conduct.
+The Patent Settlement Agreement Provisions of H.R.
+4899 represent a radical departure from this time-tested approach by incorporating into the FTC Act, in unprecedented fashion, an industry-specific, narrowly focused, radically heightened rule-of-reason standard against supposedly anticompetitive conduct.
+The proposed legislation is all the more inconsistent with the philosophy of the antitrust laws, because it runs directly contrary to the emerging consensus in the courts, which have been balancing all competing considerations under the rule of reason, without any presumption of illegality, about the proper treatment of this very conduct.